'We all lost everything': Family's home 'burnt to the ground'

-101122mwhousefire01.JPG Fire and Emergency responded to the house fire in Aongatete at 11.32am on Monday.
-Photo / Supplied 101222mwhousefire02.JPG Chanelle Midwood said the fire had already been put out by the time she arrived.
-Photo / Supplied 101122mwhousefire03.JPG Chanelle Midwood said everything at the house was “unsalvageable”.
-Photo / Supplied 101122mwhousefire04.JPG Chanelle Midwood with her six-year-old daughter Soraya Midwood-Parsons.
-Photo / Supplied

-A young family has "lost everything" after her home burnt to the ground on Monday.
+A young family has “lost everything” after their home burnt to the ground on Monday.

 Chanelle Midwood, 27, said she was grateful no one was at home when the blaze destroyed her rental property and all of her belongings.